tterb/Atomic-Design-UI/README.md

 <br>
 ## Description:
-  This UI theme is a fork of [Atom Dark UI], featuring modifications aimed to improve user experience, package appearance, and to better compliment [***Atomic Monokai***] and similar dark syntax-highlighting packages.
+  **Atomic Design** aims to provide a modern and refined interface to compliment any dark syntax-theme, featuring many modifications that focus on improving the user experience.
 Similarly, this theme also includes improved integration of some of the most common [Atom packages].
+  Additionally, you should try pairing this theme with the **[Atomic Monokai]** syntax-theme.

 **In Progress**
   * Adding improved integration for an increasing collection of common packages.
-  * Experimenting with functionalities to allow the UI to conform it's color palette to the current syntax-theme.
+  * Experimenting with functionalities to improve syntax-theme adaptability.

 <br>
 *Keep in mind, this is my first attempt at creating a UI-theme for Atom, so if there are any issues please feel free to let me know and I'll do my best to fix them.*